-While I was thinking of names for our second child, I realized he was not only ‘baaaaaaaad’ in such a good way, he was also wicked tough and incredibly brave.
+While I was thinking of names for our second child, I realized he was not only bad in such a good way, he was also wicked tough and incredibly brave.
 Nothing seemed to rattle him.
 You’d never find this guy hiding under a table if a fight broke out.
-Pinch me.

 In order for the chocolate hearts to stick, you need a textured frosting.
-The sloppier, the better, although I didn’t use enough frosting to really push them in.
+The sloppier, the better, although I ran out of frosting right here, above, so there wasn’t enough to really push them in to adhere.

-He took out a joint and asked if I minded if he took a hit or two and did I want one too? (bad boy, check two).
+He took out a joint and asked if I’d mind if he took a hit or two and did I want one too? (bad boy, check two).
 Of course I didn’t mind..he could do just about anything and I probably wouldn’t mind.
-Okay, I never liked pot the few times I tried it, all it did was make me laugh a lot and hard (the only good part), eat a lot, induce paranoia, then put me to sleep.
-What the heck, I thought..one or two hits wouldn’t kill me.
+Okay, I never liked pot the few times I’d tried it.
+All it did was make me laugh a lot and hard (the only good part), eat a lot, induce wicked paranoia, then put me to sleep.
+What the heck, I thought.
+With him, one or two hits wouldn’t kill me.

-Soon, we were back on make out highway, for what seemed like hours.
+Soon, we were back on make out highway for what seemed like hours.
 The DJ’s soothing, late night voice broke the kiss for a moment when he announced that it was quarter to 4 in the morning.
 Holy sh*t, my mother usually woke up at 5 or 6 am.
 I needed to get home quick.
-I didn’t want to go, I wanted to stay with him forever.
+I didn’t want to go, I wanted to stay with him forever, I thought woefully.

 Hmmm..he was 18, maybe he could adopt me or become my guardian, kind of like that weird Elvis and Priscilla thing.